cht-iit/design-setup-bp/report.md

 - errors in orientation higher than `15 degrees`;
 - joints distances from their upper and lower limits lower than `10 degrees`.

 Overall, targets from 2 to 8 are reached with low errors in position and orientation, but specifically **targets 4, 7, 8**  provide fairly low errors in position (below `0.5 cm`).
-Furthermore, **target 7, 8** are reached with a joint configuration that better fits the limits.
+Furthermore, **target 7, 8** are reached with a joints configuration that better fits the limits.
 Regarding the other targets, we can notice that:

 - _target 1_ is not reached at all, as both errors in position and orientation are higher than the thresholds.
 Furthermore, the shoulder pitch and the torso yaw reach the lower and the upper limit respectively.
 This is an indication that the target is too far from the robot;